Posted: May 12, 2022

 Posted: March 29, 2022

+Read this post on the updated SHGAPE Blog website.
 By Dr. Nancy C. Unger and Dr. Christopher McKnight Nichols March 29, 2022 This review contains small spoilers.
 Our co-edited collection, A Companion to the Gilded Age and Progressive Era Wiley (Wiley Blackwell, 2017), will be released in an updated, paperback edition this spring.
-As scholars who have long been immersed in this pivotal period, […]
+As scholars […]

 Continue Reading »